Descanonge/neba/docs/source/data/usage.rst

             def get_filename_pattern(self):
                 return "data2_%(Y)%(j).nc"

+        # SourceUnion a is type of module mix
         Source = SourceUnion.create([Source1, Source2])

 If we need to run a method on one of the source modules, for instance to